 The wind in this image is blowing right to left.
 The pointy bit of the ship is the front, which is also indicated by the darker section of the colored ring around the ship.

 Although it’s difficult to do, you can certainly manage to damage your boat by running into rocks or other coastline.
 Even if you’re just exploring and not planning to build a permenant settlement on your journey, you should bring at least 10 wood so you can build a Crafting station.
-This well let you repair your boat on a coast by using your hammer.
+This will let you repair your boat on a coast by using your hammer.
+If you’re playing in co-op and are sailing out to mine for ore, you should also grab an extra 10 wood to make a chest.
+The next section will explain how that will make ferrying resources much easier for you.

 You should now be ready to set sail on Valheim’s seas!
 We hope this guide on ships was helpful.
 Please let us know if you have any questions or suggestions in the comments below!